the-isf-academy/new-making-with-code/content/cs10/unit02/00_act_02/_index.md

 ✅  **This project will be assessed on the following criteria:**
-- **Frontend Design [3]**
-    - We can appropriately plan the color palette and typography
-    - We can design a high-fidelity wireframe for each necessary template
-    - We can display the appropriate information in the layout
 - **Backend Design [3]**
     - We can plan the architecture of a Django Model
         - All field types are appropriate